teobidzishvili/teobidzishvili/README.md

 - 👋 Hi, I’m @teobidzishvili
 - 👀 I’m really into Web Development even I have just started.
-- 🌱 I’m currently learning Full-Stack at the best environment called Oto's Bootcamp.
+- 🌱 I’m currently learning Full-Stack at the best environment called Bitcamp Pro.

 <!---
 teobidzishvili/teobidzishvili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.